Malewhiskey/lutron-caseta-pro/README.md

 # Lutron Caseta Pro Component for Home Assistant (Support Pico Remote Double and Long Press)

 **This is a fork of [Lutron Caseta Pro Component for Home Assistant](https://github.com/upsert/lutron-caseta-pro).
-Code to support Pico Remote long and double press was added.
+Code to support Pico Remote long/double press and press combinations were added.
 This readme file is mostly from the original project.
 I added necessary content to support the long/double press.**

 [Lutron](http://www.lutron.com/) is an American lighting control company.
 They have several lines of home automation devices that manage light switches, dimmers, occupancy sensors, HVAC controls, etc.